jamesee/devtools-capstone/README.md

 - The VM/server and other infrastructural resources must be created using Terraform
 - Infra creation can be done by invoking Terraform commands locally

-Please see the hcl scripts in [terraform](terraform) folders.
+Please see the HCL scripts in [terraform](terraform) folders.

-Managed to use terraform to setup the ec2 at AWS and use [ansible docker.yml](ansible/infra/docker.yml) to install docker engine after it has been set up.
+Managed to use terraform (with backend at terraform cloud) to setup the ec2 at AWS and use [ansible/infra/docker.yml](ansible/infra/docker.yml) to install docker engine after it has been set up.

-The terraform HCL script automatically output the [inventory.ini](ansilbe/inventory.ini) file for ansbile consumption.
+The terraform HCL script automatically output the [ansible/inventory.ini](ansible/inventory.ini) file for ansbile consumption.

 Also, as I could not find suitable ansible github actions at the marketplace, I wrote my ansible github actions.
 Please see [.github/actions/ansible](.github/actions/ansible) folder.